-Staff at all levels were actively encouraged to speak up and raise concerns, and policies and procedures positively supported this process.
 The service had an in-date whistle blowing policy and staff knew how to raise concerns with managers.
 The policy outlined the responsibilities of staff and managers when concerns were raised.
-There was a provider level people and culture team who supported managers in discharging their responsibilities with regard to whistleblowing and raising concerns.
+There was a provider level people and culture team who supported managers in discharging their responsibilities about whistleblowing and raising concerns.
+The service had no whistleblowing concerns that required to be reported to CQC in the reporting period.
+The national leadership team was developing a freedom to speak up guardian role to be implemented at all centres.